 along with antiemetic drugs (drugs that relieve nausea and vomiting) in patients receiving

-high-dose chemotherapy can be effective in easing the physical symptoms of nausea
+high-dose chemotherapy can help ease the physical symptoms of nausea and vomiting.

-and vomiting.
-When used in combination with pain-relieving drugs, music has been found
+When used in combination with pain-relieving drugs, music has been found to decrease

-to decrease the overall intensity of the patient's experience of pain.
-This can sometimes
+the overall intensity of the patient's experience of pain.
+This can sometimes result

 Relieve stress, apprehension, and fear